 Nuclear Medicine - Hepatobiliary

-Hepatobiliary nuclear medicine imaging helps evaluate the parts of the biliary system, including the liver, gallbladder and bile ducts, using small amounts of radioactive materials called radiotracers that are typically injected into the bloodstream, inhaled or swallowed.
-The radiotracer travels through the area being examined and gives off energy in the form of gamma rays which are detected by a special camera and a computer to create images of the inside of your body.
+Hepatobiliary nuclear medicine imaging helps evaluate the parts of the biliary system, including the liver, gallbladder, and bile ducts.
+It uses small amounts of radioactive materials called radiotracers that are typically injected into the bloodstream, inhaled or swallowed.
+The radiotracer travels through the area being examined and gives off energy in the form of gamma rays.
+Gamma rays are detected by a special camera and a computer to create images of the inside of your body.
 Nuclear medicine imaging provides unique information that often cannot be obtained using other imaging procedures.

 - What is Hepatobiliary Imaging?